moschiel/html-minify-and-macro-converter/README.md

 ```

 In this example:
-- The HTML files `index.html` and `about.html` will be minified and stringfied to C/C++ macros.
+- The HTML files `index.html` and `about.html` will be minified and stringified to C/C++ macros.
 - The macros will be inserted into `./html_macros.h` between the `START HTML MACROS AREA` and `END HTML MACROS AREA` markers.
-- The name given to the macro is a all capitalized version of the file name
+- The name given to the macro is a all-capitalized version of the file name

 ### Example Output File Updated with Macros